imtiazmasrur/node-hello-world/README.md

 - To delete service `kubectl delete services node-hello-world`

 ### Some Commands on Kubernetes
-- Get the Cluster State `kubectl cluster-info`
+- Get the Cluster State/Information `kubectl cluster-info`
 - Get The Cluster Information `kubectl config view`
 - See all available API resources which are not attached to the namespace `kubectl api-resources --namespaced=false`
 - See all available API resources which are attached to the namespace `kubectl api-resources --namespaced=true`